 Grasslands cover 41% of the Central Coast region, while shrubland ecosystems cover 18%.
 Most of the region's grasslands have been highly disturbed by human activities, especially agriculture, and are now almost entirely dominated by non-native annual grasses and forbs.
 In contrast, less than 1% of grassland cover in the region is coastal prairie, a native perennial grassland that grows along the Pacific coast from Southern California to Southern Oregon.
-Many of the native coastal prairie species are adapted to use fogwater, which gives them a competitive advantage of exotic annual species.
+Many of the native coastal prairie species are adapted to use fogwater, which gives them a competitive advantage over exotic annual species.
 This highly-endangered ecosystem relies on disturbance for its persistence.
-Historically, large herbivores, such as Tule elk, were a primary source of disturbance.
+Prehistorically, large herbivores were a primary source of disturbance.
 For at least 1,200 years Indigenous stewardship maintained coastal prairies through cultural burning, which occurred as frequently as every 1 to 5 years.